Dishwasher Drain Smells Bad? How to Fix It (2026)

 Every 3 months.
 Run a deep-clean cycle: 2 cups of white vinegar on the top rack (hot cycle), followed by 1 cup of baking soda (short hot cycle).

 Every time you load.
 Scrape large food particles off dishes before loading.
-You do not need to pre-rinse (detergent needs something to grab onto), but seeds, bones, and chunks of food should go in the trash or disposal first.
+You don’t need to pre-rinse (detergent needs something to grab onto), but seeds, bones, and chunks of food should go in the trash or disposal first.
 AHS also recommends using quality detergent to prevent soap film buildup.

 Every time you run the dishwasher.
 Run the garbage disposal for 30 seconds before starting the dishwasher to clear the shared drain path.
 EPA water quality standards confirm that reducing organic buildup in drains cuts bacterial growth in home plumbing.